algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 ### Phased Roll-out Plan

-The roll-out of the Pac-Man game will be conducted in phases to manage potential issues and gather user feedback progressively.
+The roll-out of the Pac-Man® game will be conducted in phases to manage potential issues and gather user feedback progressively.
 The phased roll-out plan includes the following steps:

 **Internal Testing:**
 Limited release to the development team for thorough testing.